warestack/cc/Class-8/README.md

 ## Credits

-Special thanks to **Jara Jenner** for his contributions to this tutorial.
-If you’d like to learn more or connect with him, you can reach him on [LinkedIn](https://www.linkedin.com/in/darajenner/)
+Special thanks to **Dara Jenner** for his contributions to this tutorial.
+If you'd like to learn more or connect with him, you can reach him on [LinkedIn](https://www.linkedin.com/in/darajenner/).